Alexander Saroukhan: Career

 In 1924 Saroukhan left for Egypt with more than 125 pieces of his art work.
 His drawings were published in a satiric magazine called "Armenian Cinema".

 Saroukhan presented some of his works at an exhibition in Cairo and then in Alexandria.
 Through those exhibitions, he met Egyptian journalist Mohamed El-Tabii.
 Through mutual cooperation, they both became the most important and influential journalists in Egypt for 20 years.
 Saroukhan worked as a caricaturist for the widely circulated Rose el-Yusuf magazine, where El-Tabii was editor.
 Saroukhan's drawing of Rose el-Yusuf was his first to appear on the cover of the magazine in March 1928.
 From then on, Saroukhan became known as a ‘political' caricaturist.

 His character "El Masri Efendi" (meaning Egyptian Efendi, المصري أقندي in Arabic) also helped establish his fame.
-However, because of a dispute between Rose (aka Fatima) el-Yusuf and Mohamad el-Tabii, Saroukhan left the magazine and joined the staff of another Egyptian well-known paper, "Akher Sa'a" (Last Hour), which el-Tabii published until 1946.
+However, because of a dispute between Rose (Fatima) el-Yusuf and Mohamad el-Tabii, Saroukhan left the magazine and joined the staff of another Egyptian well-known paper, Akher Saa (Last Hour), which el-Tabii published until 1946.

-When Mohamed El-Tabii sold "Akher Saa" to "Akhbar El Yom" (Today's News in Arabic), Saroukhan moved to the new newspaper and worked for it until his death in 1977.
+When Mohamed El-Tabii sold Akher Saa to Akhbar el-Yom (Today's News in Arabic), Saroukhan moved to the new newspaper and worked for it until his death in 1977.

 He established a French-language humor magazine "La Caravane," published between 1942 and 1945.
 He also contributed to Egypt's foreign language press, with cartoons in "La Presse Egyptienne", "Image" and Armenian daily Arev.
 He had many exhibitions in Egypt, Lebanon, Syria, Romania.